Alsophylax ferganensis: Distribution

 Alsophylax ferganensis is currently known only from its type locality near the urban-type settlement of Shorssu in Fergana Region, Uzbekistan, close to the Kyrgyzstan border.
 The estimated distribution area is under 50 square kilometers, indicating a highly localized and possibly fragmented range.
 A similar population has been observed in the Pap Adyrs mountain range on the opposite side of the Fergana Valley, approximately 75 kilometers away, though the taxonomic status of this population remains unconfirmed.

 Biology

 Very little is known about the biology or behavior of Alsophylax ferganensis.
 It is presumed to be insectivorous and primarily nocturnal or crepuscular.
 Its morphology and habitat preferences suggest adaptation to arid or semi-arid environments, likely seeking shelter under rocks or vegetation during the day.

 Conservation status

-As of 2025, Alsophylax ferganensis has not been evaluated by the IUCN Red List.
-However, its very limited known range and specialized habitat suggest it may be vulnerable to localized threats such as habitat degradation and fragmentation.
+In 2025, Alsophylax ferganensis has been assessed for the IUCN Red List of Threatened Species and is listed as Critically Endangered under criteria B1ab(iii)+2ab(iii).
+Its extent of occurrence and area of occupancy are both estimated at 12 km².
+The population is estimated to consist of approximately 1,000–1,200 mature individuals and is considered to be declining.

+The primary threat to A. ferganensis is habitat loss and degradation caused by expanding mining and quarrying activities, which may rapidly affect the entirety of its known range.
+More than 10% of its habitat has been lost since observations began in 2021.
+The species does not currently occur within a protected area, although conservation sites have been identified across its range.